-- 3.3 Speakers in public access may address council on any item listed as an agenda item for the council meeting other than 'Items for Information'. - 3.4 Speakers in public access may not in their address raise matters or provide information which involves: - a) personnel matters concerning particular individuals, - b) personal hardship of any resident or ratepayer, - c) information that would, if disclosed, confer a commercial advantage on a person with whom council is conducting (or proposes to conduct) business, - d) commercial information of a confidential nature that would, if disclosed: - prejudice the commercial position of the person who supplied it, - confer a commercial advantage on a competitor of the council, or - reveal a trade secret, - e) information that would, if disclosed, prejudice the maintenance of law, - f) matters affecting the security of the council, councillors, council staff or council property, - g) advice concerning litigation or advice that would otherwise be privileged from production in legal proceedings on the grounds of legal professional privilege, - h) information concerning the nature and location of a place or an item of Aboriginal significance on community land, or - i) alleged contraventions of any code of conduct requirements applicable under section 440. - 3.5 Speakers in public access may not request reports from the mayor, councillors or council staff. - 3.6 Speakers in public access may not address matters in the minutes of an earlier council meeting. - 3.7 Speakers in public access may, with the approval of the general manager, use appropriate materials to support their address but may not table or distribute reports, submissions, recommendations, calls for action or similar documents for consideration by council.
+- 3.3 Speakers in public access may address council on any item listed as an agenda item for the council meeting other than 'Items for Information'.
+In periods of a declared public health or other large-scale emergency, public access submissions to council are not possible by personal presence.
+Requests for public access will be determined by the General Manager, based on merit and an appropriate means by which any submission may be provided. - 3.4 Speakers in public access may not in their address raise matters or provide information which involves: - a) personnel matters concerning particular individuals, - b) personal hardship of any resident or ratepayer, - c) information that would, if disclosed, confer a commercial advantage on a person with whom council is conducting (or proposes to conduct) business, - d) commercial information of a confidential nature that would, if disclosed: - prejudice the commercial position of the person who supplied it, - confer a commercial advantage on a competitor of the council, or - reveal a trade secret, - e) information that would, if disclosed, prejudice the maintenance of law, - f) matters affecting the security of the council, councillors, council staff or council property, - g) advice concerning litigation or advice that would otherwise be privileged from production in legal proceedings on the grounds of legal professional privilege, - h) information concerning the nature and location of a place or an item of Aboriginal significance on community land, or - i) alleged contraventions of any code of conduct requirements applicable under section 440. - 3.5 Speakers in public access may not request reports from the mayor, councillors or council staff. - 3.6 Speakers in public access may not address matters in the minutes of an earlier council meeting. - 3.7 Speakers in public access may, with the approval of the general manager, use appropriate materials to support their address but may not table or distribute reports, submissions, recommendations, calls for action or similar documents for consideration by council.